AdnanMGHaider/novaslice_sql_analysis/README.md

 • sql/: main SQL analysis script
 • screenshots/: images of query results and logo
 • erd/: entity relationship diagram
-• caveats/: optional file for storing notes on limitations
+• caveats/: data_quality_and_caveats.md with detailed assumptions and limitations

 Each file contributes to a complete, reproducible SQL analysis workflow.